paceval/paceval/paceval_sources_documentation-external/readme.md

 -   [paceval_CreateComputation()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#ae04cf0ab1cdbd57df334d660578bfdc3) : Creates a computation object for the mathematical function f and the variables x1,x2,...,xn, i.e. in mathematical notation
     ![](media/c70e08e810984475827c1afd72e9ad7f.png)
     The user can also set whether calculations should be carried out with or without interval arithmetic.
-The reference returned when calling CreateComputation is an ID or "token" that uniquely represents the created calculation object, which is managed by paceval.
-This token can then be used to carry out calculations and queries on the calculation object without having to retransmit the possibly very long function again.
+The reference returned when calling CreateComputation is an ID or "token" that uniquely represents the created calculation object, which is managed by **pace***val.* This token can then be used to carry out calculations and queries on the calculation object without having to retransmit the possibly very long function again.
 -   [paceval_dGetComputationResult()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#acbc57bb0edcafb8811d082617b6b1531) [paceval_ldGetComputationResult(), [paceval_fGetComputationResult()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#a608786d2771854226f6326ebd9c9c0ab)] : Performs a calculation on a computation object with the variables declared by [paceval_CreateComputation()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#ae04cf0ab1cdbd57df334d660578bfdc3) and with a set of values a1,a2,...,an for these variables, i.e. in mathematical notation
     ![](media/3d74dbe750166623d3a0de306efd0af3.png)
 -   [paceval_dGetComputationResultExt()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#a355e632ee48694f62cf038b77b6ca6ac) [paceval_ldGetComputationResultExt(), [paceval_fGetComputationResultExt()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#ac0f2e206cb7c87cffa8bb334ee2832d1)] : Performs multiple calculations in parallel on a computation object with the variables declared by [paceval_CreateComputation()](https://paceval.com/paceval_sources_documentation-external/html/paceval__main_8cpp.html#ae04cf0ab1cdbd57df334d660578bfdc3) and with multiple sets of values a11,a12,...,a1n, a21,a22,...,a2n, ..., am1,am2,...,amn for these variables, i.e. in mathematical notation